Lamu is an island on Kenya’s northern coastline situated 250 kilometres north of Mombasa, and 100 kilometres south of the Somali border.

 Looking for an exotic, labyrinthine Swahili port city that time forgot?
 Don’t go to Zanzibar, go to Lamu.

 WARNING: Make sure you check the latest security updates before heading to Lamu.
-Terrorist group Al Shabaab is active in Lamu county, and there have been many horrific, multiple-fatality attacks in recent years (the most recent, at the time of writing, was in August 2017).
+Terrorist group Al Shabaab is active in the county, and there have been many horrific, multiple-fatality attacks in recent years (the most recent, at the time of writing, was in August 2017).
+Transport info here.